What is Problem Solving:

 6. How would you manage a project which requires systematic and to the point analysis of every single detail that goes into its proceeding?

-A) Your answer should focus on Systematic analysis and the various ways in which you can be able to make the analysis to the very last detail.
+Your answer should focus on Systematic analysis and the various ways in which you can be able to make the analysis to the very last detail.
 Every project done with precision is much needed in any firm and employers first prefer the people who are willing to create such perfect results with little or no scope for mistakes.

 7. Give us an example of a situation which you would do differently if given another chance.

 Employers believe that people who are passionate about their job and if they go wrong somewhere, they have always the thought in mind that what they would do or could do if given another chance to rectify the mistake.
-People who are straight forward as well as thoughtful are appreciated by the employers that are hiring.
+People who are straight forward as well as thoughtful are appreciated by the employers who are hiring.

 8. Tell us about the various decisions which are significant to you that you have had to make in your current job.

-People who know what to say when to say and how to say it are the people who are needed and required the most in the corporate field.
+People who know what to say, when to say and how to say are the people who are needed and required the most in the corporate field.
 If a candidate divulges confidential information about his current firm, there are chances that he might spill some information about the firm for which he is interviewing in the future.
 No employer would take that risk.

 9. Do you follow any specific process or steps while solving a problem?

-A) Usually people who are good at solving problems and dealing with specific situations have a way which is usually defined in which they solve the problems.
-One needs to be forth coming about its ways but also be very brief and to the point.
+Usually, people who are good at solving problems and dealing with specific situations have a way which is usually defined by which they solve the problems.
+One needs to be forthcoming about its ways but also be very brief and to the point.

 10. Discuss a problem at your current job which you yet have to solve.